MadhviKannan/Object-Detection-with-Haar/README.md

 # Object-Detection-with-Haar </br>
 This code runs on Python 2.7.
+It was tested on Mac OSX.

 # Modules used </br>
 1) OpenCV version 3.3.0 (doesn't work for versions older than this) </br>